 Yes, we know your beard totally made that last Instagram shot.
-But trust us no amount of filtering can keep that look alive forever.
+But trust us, no amount of filtering can keep that look alive forever.
 Here, The Art of Shaving's Israel Leon explains the right way to banish those bristles.

 "You'll get the closest cut if you shave in the shower with a fog-free mirror," says Leon.
-"The steam and water open your pores and make the hairs in your beard nice and soft."
+"The steam and water open your pores, and make the hairs in your beard nice and soft."

-Apply a Damp Towel
+Apply a damp towel

-If you can¹t shower, soak a washcloth in hot water and apply to your shave area for 30 seconds.
+If you can't shower, soak a washcloth in hot water and apply to your shave area for 30 seconds.
 "This will warm up your facial hair so pre-shave oils work better when you rub them in."

-Tame the Beast
+Tame the beast

-Use a Shaving Brush
+Use a shaving brush

-Pay Attention to the Details
+Pay attention to the details

-Once you¹ve crafted the ideal beard, scruff, or mustache, help maintain its shape by trimming the edges every few days.
+Once you've crafted the ideal beard, scruff, or mustache, help maintain its shape by trimming the edges every few days.
 Retrim as needed, and sharpen the edges and places that are harder to reach with small scissors.